 - An irreducible femoral hernia is one that becomes stuck in the femoral canal and causes pain.

 - An obstructed femoral hernia refers to when a bowel part becomes tangled up with the hernia and cause obstruction in the intestine.
 The obstruction can increase in size and become very painful.
 It may also cause vomiting.

 - A strangulated femoral hernia occurs when the hernia blocks the supply of blood to part of the intestine.
 Strangulation of the intestine can lead to tissue death and gangrene and is a life-threatening condition that requires immediate surgical intervention.

-An umbilical hernia forms when part of the intestine or fatty tissue protrudes through an opening in the abdominal muscles near to the naval, causing the belly button to swell.
+An umbilical hernia forms when part of the intestine or fatty tissue protrudes through an opening in the abdominal muscles near to the navel, causing the belly button to swell.
 This type of hernia may develop in babies if the opening that the umbilical cord passes through does not close properly after birth.
 This hernia can also affect adults, possibly due to repeated abdominal strain.

 In children, umbilical hernia rarely causes complications, although complications can occur if protruding abdominal tissue becomes trapped and is not possible to push back into the abdominal cavity.
 This “incarcerated” tissue receives a reduced supply of blood which can lead to tissue damage and umbilical pain.

 Hiatus hernia refers to when a part of the stomach protrudes into the chest via an opening in the diaphragm.
 The diaphragm has a small opening (hiatus) that the esophagus passes through to connect to the stomach.
 If the stomach pushes up through this opening, the result is a hiatus hernia.

 The cause of this type of hernia is not completely clear, but it is thought that hiatus hernia may occur as the a result of the diaphragm weakening due to pressure on the abdomen or ageing.

 Who gets hernias?